 René Bekkers received a permanent chair in Philanthropy at VU in March 2018.
 A year later, the Center added a third professor.
 On January 1, 2019, Pamala Wiepking was appointed professor of ‘Social significance of charity lotteries’.

 In 2023 the Center for Philanthropic Studies is an active academic department with deep roots in the philanthropy sector.
-In addition to ongoing Giving in the Netherlands research, the Center works on a variety of research projects and offers education at the Bachelor, Master and Postgraduate level at VU University, Amsterdam.
+In addition to ongoing Giving in the Netherlands research, the Center works on a variety of research projects and offers Postgraduate education at the VU University, Amsterdam.